-Pfizer provides compensation to investigators for their work in conducting clinical studies but does not compensate for authorship of a primary publication about the results of the study.
+- Pfizer provides compensation to investigators for their work in conducting clinical studies but does not compensate for authorship of a primary publication about the results of the study.

-Pfizer reserves the right to review any manuscripts, presentations, abstracts or other public disclosures relating to Pfizer-sponsored studies or that utilize Pfizer data before they are submitted for publication or are otherwise publicly disclosed.
+- Pfizer reserves the right to review any manuscripts, presentations, abstracts, or other public disclosures relating to Pfizer-sponsored studies or that utilize Pfizer data before they are submitted for publication or are otherwise publicly disclosed.
 Pfizer commits to respond in a timely manner to such requests for review.
 In rare cases, it may be necessary to delay publication or other public disclosures for a short time to protect intellectual property.
 However, Pfizer will not suppress or veto publications or other appropriate public disclosures of study results.

 2.5.
 Authorship of Medical Publications

-Pursuant to the ICMJE criteria, general supervision of the research group that is conducting or supervising a project is not sufficient for authorship.
+- Pursuant to the International Committee of Medical Journal Editors criteria, general supervision of the research group that is conducting or supervising a project is not sufficient for authorship.
 Similarly, participation solely in the acquisition of funding or collection of data does not justify authorship.
 Any part of an article critical to its major conclusions must be the responsibility of at least one author.

-Only those individuals who meet all of the ICMJE criteria will be named as authors on medical publications.
+- Only those individuals who meet all of the International Committee of Medical Journal Editors criteria will be named as authors on medical publications.
 All those who deserve authorship credit based on these criteria will be named in the by-line and those who do not will be acknowledged elsewhere, if appropriate.
 These criteria apply to all researchers involved in the study publication.
-If a Pfizer employee meets the criteria for authorship, they will be listed as an author.
+If a Pfizer employee meets the criteria for authorship, he or she will be listed as an author.

-The determination of who obtains authorship credit lies solely with the potential authors, in accordance with ICMJE guidelines.
+- The determination of who to consider for authorship credit lies solely with the potential authors, in accordance with International Committee of Medical Journal Editors guidelines.

-All authors, in accordance with the relevant journal guidelines, must disclose in the manuscript or to the journal as part of the submission relationships that could be viewed as presenting a conflict of interest.
+- All authors, in accordance with the relevant journal guidelines, must disclose in the manuscript or to the journal (as part of the submission) relationships that could be viewed as presenting a conflict of interest.
 Authors must also acknowledge individuals who provide editorial support and disclose the funding source.
 For Pfizer-sponsored studies, the fact that the study was funded by Pfizer must be disclosed.